 Our particulary identity

-The Basque Country is home to five different World Heritage Sites:the Hanging Bridge of Bizkaia, the rock caves of Altxerri, Ekain and Santimamiñe.
+The Basque Country is home to four different World Heritage Sites: the Hanging Bridge of Bizkaia and the rock caves of Altxerri, Ekain and Santimamiñe.
 The fifth of the Basque sites to be recognised by UNESCO is the Urdaibai estuary, although in this case not as a World Heritage Site, but as a Biosphere Reserve, declared in 1984.

 UNESCO (United Nations Organization for Education, Science and Culture) has been working since 1972 to ensure the protection and conservation of the world’s cultural and natural heritage.
 Since then, it has held its Convention on the protection of world cultural and natural heritage at which, if a place or monument is considered especially valuable for humanity, it is named a World Heritage Site.